 Most of these tasks are set up as recurring daily but can be changed if done only a few times each week.

 My Work Calendar

-Here is where I take the generalized daily routine calendar where I marked off for "work" and time block out my schedule for the tasks I need to complete.
-I put the time in there for things like meetings, training, creating content, prospecting calls, checking emails, going over reports, etc.
+Here is where I take the generalized daily routine calendar where I marked off for “work” and time block out my schedule for the tasks I need to complete.
+I put the time in there for things like meetings, training, content marketing, prospecting calls, checking emails, going over reports, etc.

 - Be sure to create separate calendars for significant categories of tasks in your life